mrabarnett/mrab-regex/README.rst

 Introduction
 ------------

-This new regex implementation is intended eventually to replace Python's current re module implementation.

-For testing and comparison with the current 're' module the new implementation is in the form of a module called 'regex'.
+This regex implementation is backwards-compatible with the standard 're' module, but offers additional functionality.

 Old vs new behaviour
 --------------------